 Moreover, it’s important to note that there is no standardized method for measuring the number of bioactive components like anthocyanins in these commercial products.

-Summary Elderberry is associated with many additional health benefits, such as fighting cancer and bacteria, immune support, UV protection and diuretic effects.
+Elderberry is associated with many additional health benefits, such as fighting cancer and bacteria, immune support, UV protection, and diuretic effects.
 However, these claims have limited evidence, and further research is needed.

 While elderberry has some promising potential benefits, there are also some dangers associated with its consumption.

 There is one report of eight people falling ill after drinking the juice from freshly picked berries, including the leaves and branches, from the S. mexicana elder variety.
-They experienced nausea, vomiting, weakness, dizziness, numbness and stupor (36).
+They experienced nausea, vomiting, weakness, dizziness, numbness, and stupor (

 If you are collecting the flowers or berries yourself, ensure that you have correctly identified the plant as American or European elderberry, as other types of elderberry may be more toxic.
 Also, be sure to remove any bark or leaves before use.

-Elderberry is not recommended for children and adolescents below 18 years of age or pregnant or lactating women.
-While no adverse events have been reported in these groups, there is not enough data to confirm that it is safe (2).
+Elderberry is not recommended for children and adolescents under 18 years old, or pregnant or lactating women.
+While no negative events have been reported in these groups, there is not enough data to confirm that it is safe (2).

-Summary The uncooked berries, leaves, bark and roots of the elderberry plant contain the chemicals lectin and cyanide, which can cause nausea, vomiting and diarrhea.
+The uncooked berries, leaves, bark, and roots of the elderberry plant contain the chemicals lectin and cyanide, which can cause nausea, vomiting, and diarrhea.
 Cooking the berries and seeds will remove the cyanide.